Duck call: Technique

-There are many different schools of thought on what technique is best for imitating the sounds that ducks make; however, every duck call should be able to create four basic calls: the quack, the feed call, and the comeback or hail call.
+There are many different schools of thought on what technique is best for imitating the sounds that ducks make; however, every duck call should be able to create three basic calls: the quack, the feed call, and the comeback or hail call.

 The quack is a short, sharp note that is the most used in waterfowl hunting.
 The feed is a sequence of rapid short notes of varying pitch that imitate ducks eating.
 The hail call or comeback call are the loudest and longest notes, typically used to attract the attention of far away ducks.

 Duck varieties

 The most prevalent and hunted duck in the United States, the mallard, makes the well known "quack" sound many associate with ducks.
 Other species make many different sounds, ranging from high-pitched whistles to very low, grunt-like quacks.
 There are calls for almost all species of ducks.
 Pintails, teal, wood ducks, gadwall, diving ducks and other ducks including the calls of both the male, or drake and the female, or hen.

 In many species, the call of the drake (male) is different from that of the hen (female).
 Mallard drakes make a lower pitch, longer quack than the hen mallard.
 This call is often used while feeding and when a mallard drake is landing.
 It gives the other birds a heads up.
 The quack of a mallard drake requires voice and is replicated by humming into a special whistle-like call.

 In teals, the drakes make a call of short bursts of a high pitch whistle.
 The "teet! (pause) teet! (pause) teet!-teet!" or any other order of repetition.
 This call can be made by blowing short bursts of air into the whistle.

 The majority of duck sounds such as quacking people have heard and are familiar with comes from female, or hen, mallards.
 Hen mallards are extremely vocal and this is probably why the number one call for duck hunting in North America is a hen mallard call.
 By making your call sound similar to that of a hen mallard, almost all other ducks will respond to it, and have their curiosity piqued by the calling.